smartcontractkit/functions-hardhat-starter-kit/README.md

 This repo uses the NPM package `@chainlink/env-enc` for keeping environment variables such as wallet private keys, RPC URLs, and other secrets encrypted at rest.
 This reduces the risk of credential exposure by ensuring credentials are not visible in plaintext as they are with [.env files](https://www.npmjs.com/package/dotenv).

 By default, all encrypted environment variables will be stored in a file named `.env.enc` in the root directory of this repo.
 This file is `.gitignore`'d.

+For a full list of the Env Var names (keys) that this repo uses and has defined please look at `./env.enc.example`.

 First, set the encryption password by running the command `npx env-enc set-pw`.